top of page

 Step 3: Define Two Extreme Points

-• Click and drag the tool to define two extreme points (a high and a low) on the chart.
+• Click on the chart with the tool to define two extreme points (a high and a low) on the chart.

 • The tool will automatically generate the Fibonacci retracement levels between the two points.